casouri/collab-mode/EDITOR_REQUEST_FLOWS.md

 3. For each active remote, creates a ConnectionStateEntry with:
    - `hostId`: The remote server's ID
    - `state`: Current connection state (Connected/Connecting/Disconnected/Fatal)
+4. Server collects all signaling addresses where it's currently accepting connections from `self.accepting` HashMap
+5. Returns ConnectionStateResp with:
-4. Returns ConnectionStateResp with array of connection entries
+   - `connections`: Array of connection entries for active remote connections
+   - `accepting`: Array of signaling addresses where the server is accepting incoming connections

 **State Values**
 - `Connected`: Connection established and active